 Following \rcite{Alessio:2025flu}, we rely on a coherent-state decomposition of the $\hat{N}$-operator:

-This decomposition provides a natural splitting between the conservative and radiative parts of $\hat{N}$, the conservative part being captured by $\hat{N}_\varphi(t,t_0)$ where radiation is neither emitted or absorbed.
+This decomposition provides a natural splitting between the conservative and radiative parts of $\hat{N}$, the conservative part being captured by $\hat{N}_\varphi(t,t_0)$ where radiation is neither emitted nor absorbed.
 In the presence of radiation reaction this definition does not coincide with the one traditionally adopted in the literature, where ``conservative'' refers to the time-symmetric component of the dynamics.
-The worldline operators are defined as
+The operators are defined as

-and we recall that contracting states on the right corresponds merely to a sign flip $k_i^\mu\to-k_i^\mu$.
-By projecting only on the bulk vacuum $|0\rangle_\varphi$ we retain full dependence on $\hat{x}_i^\mu$ and $\hat{p}_i^{\mu}$ --- thus, the operators are still labelled by a hat.
+which includes the vacuum element where $n=0$.
+We also recall that contracting states on the right corresponds merely to a sign flip $k_i^\mu\to-k_i^\mu$.
+By projecting only on the bulk states, we retain the operator dependence on the worldline fluctuations.
+Thus the bulk-projected quantities $\hat N_\varphi(t,t_0;k_1,\ldots,k_n)$ are still operators on the worldline Hilbert space.

-Given the absence of multi-particle states on the worldline, exposing the dependence on $\hat{z}_i^\mu$ and $\hat{p}_i^{\prime\mu}$ in $\hat{N}$ via a similar coherent-state expansion is less straightforward.
-So we instead rely on the classical Poisson brackets involving the background fields $\bar{x}_i^\mu$ and $\bar{p}_i^\mu$: